- Associate Professor

 - Ph.D., University of Wisconsin, Madison

 I research and teach about the cultural politics of digital platforms, media industries, streaming media, and globalization.
-In this vein, I recently published my first book, Locked Out: Regional Restrictions in Digital Entertainment Culture (NYU Press, 2019).
+I recently published my first book, Locked Out: Regional Restrictions in Digital Entertainment Culture (NYU Press, 2019).
 Other writing on these subjects has appeared in Critical Studies in Media Communication, Media, Culture & Society, the International Journal of Cultural Studies, and several anthologies.
-In addition to these pursuits, I have taught a course on popular music and identity and written about post-network television comedy’s aesthetics and politics.
-Currently, I am researching popular representations of the tech industry’s gentrification practices as well as the tropes of ruralism and pastoralism in the history of the internet.
+In addition, I have taught a course on popular music and identity and have written about post-network television comedy’s aesthetics and politics.
+My current research examines how major streaming entertainment platforms attempt to position themselves at the center of contemporary culture and politics.

-In my personal time, I hang out with my wife and cat, watch movies, spend too much time making playlists, and continue the project of transforming my yard from a patch of weeds into a thriving garden.
+In my personal time, I hang out with my wife and cat, watch movies, and continue the project of transforming my yard from a patch of weeds into a thriving garden.

 Locked Out: Regional Restrictions in Digital Entertainment Culture.
 New York: NYU Press.

 “Algorithmic Cosmopolitanism: On the Global Claims of Digital Entertainment Platforms.”
 Critical Studies in Media Communication 36.4: 376-389.
 2019.

 “Powered by Netflix: Speed-Test Services and Video-on-Demand’s Global Development Projects.”
 Media, Culture & Society 40.6: 838-855.
 2018.